plger/RNAontheBENCH/README.md

 * E: Error in estimated log2(foldchange) as a function of p-value.
 * F: P-values across the different (real) foldchanges between mixes.

-Of note, the function can take as input either the count data from the dataset used in this study, or from the SEQC data.
+Of note, the function can take as input either the count data from the dataset used in this study, from the SEQC data, or _from any data including the ERCC ExFold spike-ins_.
+If using your own data, you will have to provide the function with a `mix1` argument specifing the samples (i.e. column names) that haved been spiked with mix1 (see `?deSpikein` for more information).

 All the actual benchmarking and the generation of the plots is done by the function `deSpikein.compare()`, which is called by the `deSpikein()` function.
 This means that you can perform the analysis yourself, or import an external one (e.g. Cuffdiff), and pass it to the function.
 You simple need to make sure that the data is formatted as a data.frame with gene/transcript IDs are row.names, and with at least the columns "p" (for p-value), "log2FC" and "fdr".
 Note, however, that this will not used the 'homogenized spike-in normalization' (see below).